 Each year I try to make some non-pumpkin baked goods for Thanksgiving, so it’s not an overload of pumpkin.
-I’ve been searching for a good dinner roll recipe, and I think this one is a winner.
+I’ve made Pumpkin Dinner Rolls before, but I’ve been searching for a different dinner roll recipe, and I think this one is a winner.
 It’s slightly more complicated than some of the other ones I’ve tested, but it also tastes worlds better.

 Super soft and fluffy, these rolls are similar to my favorite milk bread, except that you don’t need the tangzhong agent and they have a more buttery texture and taste.
 My one change for next time is that I’m going to leave out the egg wash.
 As much as I like the shine, it made the tops quite dark.

 I found this recipe on Christine’s Recipes and followed it exactly.
 You can find her recipe here.

 - 25 g cake flour

 - 40 g granulated sugar

 - 40 g unsalted butter softened

 - 1 egg for egg wash, optional (see note)